Continental Circus

-Continental Circus is a racing simulation arcade game, created and manufactured by Taito in 1987.
-In 1989, ports for the Amiga, Amstrad CPC, Atari ST, Commodore 64, MSX and ZX Spectrum were published by Virgin Games.
+Continental Circus is a racing arcade video game developed and published by Taito in 1987.
+In 1989, ports for the Amiga, Amstrad CPC, Atari ST, Commodore 64, MSX, and ZX Spectrum were published by Virgin Games.

-The arcade version of this game comes in both upright and sit-down models, both of which feature shutter-type 3D glasses hanging above the player's head.
-According to Computer and Video Games in 1988, it was "the world's first three dimensional racing simulation."
+The arcade version comes in both upright and sit-down models, both of which use shutter-type 3D glasses hanging above the player's head.
+According to Computer and Video Games in 1988, it was "the world's first three dimensional racing simulation".
 The home conversions of Continental Circus lack the full-on 3D and special glasses of the arcade version.

 Circus is a common term for racing in France and Japan, likely stemming from the Latin term for a racecourse.

-In 2005 the game was made available for the PlayStation 2, Xbox, and PC as part of Taito Legends.
+In 2005, the game was made available for the PlayStation 2, Xbox, and PC as part of Taito Legends.

 Gameplay

 The in-game vehicle is the 1987 Camel-sponsored Honda/Lotus 99T Formula One car as driven by Ayrton Senna and Satoru Nakajima.
 Due to licensing reasons, sponsor names such as "Camel" or "DeLonghi" are intentionally misspelled to prevent copyright infringement under Japanese law.

 The player must successfully qualify in eight different races to win.
 At the beginning, the player must take 80th place or better to advance.
 As the player advances, so does the worst possible position to qualify.
 If the player fails to meet to qualify or if the timer runs out, the game is over.
 The player does, however, have the option to continue, but if the player fails to qualify in the final race, the game is automatically over, and the player cannot continue.